-With overtime usage, wood-burning stoves can be deteriorated to such an extent, that it becomes important to repaint them.
+With overtime usage, wood-burning stoves can deteriorate to such an extent that it becomes important to repaint them.

-Typically, when it comes to painting a wood-burning stove, there are two kinds of finishes that can be done:
+Typically, when it comes to painting a wood-burning stove, two kinds of finishes can be done:

 The first is a painted finish.

 Majorly seen on pressed metals and cast-iron stoves, these finishes can simply be repainted with products like High-Temperature Resisting Paint.

 The other one is a vitreous enamel finish.

 You can usually identify it with a smooth glossy finish.

 Such a kind of finish cannot be easily repaired and shouldn’t be painted on.

 It is because the high-temperature resisting paints do not easily stick to these vitreous enamels.

 Before you start painting your old rusty wood stove, make sure you clean and prepare the stove for painting.